Schedule is regularly updated.

 Provider Relief, Compliance & Prep for Audits • Regency Main l-lll

-This program will explore what happens after Long-Term Care (“LTC”) Providers make the required reporting under the CARES Act/Provider Relief Fund (“PRF”), including: (1) what are the next steps after submitting reports to HHS whether HHS accepted or rejected reports and what are the best strategies for managing disputes with HHS; (2) where do things stand with the required single/program-specific audits and what are the best strategies for successful resolution of outstanding issues with auditors; and (3) significant legal issues.
-In addition, the program will address how to manage threatened PRF recoupment as well as disputes with CMS contractors over Medicare billing for claims associated with waivers of the three-day qualifying stay and 100-day benefit period.
-Finally, it will address the current status of the Medi-Cal 10% add-on for COVID-19 and any audit activity related thereto.
+This program will explore what happens after long-term care providers make the required reporting under the CARES Act/Provider Relief Fund.
+The session will address how to manage threatened PRF recoupment as well as disputes with CMS contractors over Medicare billing for claims associated with waivers of the three-day qualifying stay and 100-day benefit period.
+You will also learn about the current status of the Medi-Cal 10 percent add-on for COVID-19 and any related audit activity.

 CE Hours: 1